vigo/statoo/README.md

 # Statoo

 A super basic http tool that makes only `GET` request to given URL and returns status code of the response.
+Well, if you are `curl` or `http` (*httpie*) user, you can make the same kind of request and get a kind-of same response since `statoo` is way better simple :)

 ## Install